The Concentration Conversation

 Transcript

 Advisors play a critical role in helping clients understand and manage these risks.
 Diversification isn’t simply a financial decision; it’s a behavioral one as clients often face common biases such as overconfidence, loyalty to the company, anchoring to a prior price, or fear of tax consequences.
-Navigating the concentration conversations with clients requires both technical planning and thoughtful coaching.
+Navigating the concentration conversation with clients requires both technical planning and thoughtful coaching.

 To help guide these conversations, Eaton Vance developed the HOPES framework, incorporating multiple solutions to address concentration risk.
 HOPES is an acronym which stands for: